 The Dinner For Two risotto bag from Lina Stores

-The hampers from this Italian deli are all appealing, but this risotto for two option has the edge if you're planning a romantic dinner.
-Inside is arborio risotto rice, dried porcini, white truffle oil, parmesan.
-A bottle of prosecco.
-Two chocolates.
-And a recipe card telling you how to turn all of that into everything you need so that neither of you have to leave the house till morning.
-In a cold January that feels seriously romantic.
+The hampers from this Italian deli are all appealing, but the 'Tartufo Truffle Hamper' has the edge if you're planning a romantic home-cooked dinner.
+Inside is arborio risotto rice, dried porcini, white truffle oil, truffle honey, parmesan and a recipe card telling you how to turn all of that into everything you need.
+Basically, neither of you need leave the house till morning.
+And in the cold winter months, that feels extra romantic.

 The oysters at Wright Brothers

 Even if you find the idea of oysters as a courtship food hackneyed, there's still something romantic about Wright Brothers.
 They don't truck with the on-trend - they're about the warm, the inviting and the defiantly un-modern.
-Take a barrel-table at their Kingly Court restaurant and fill it with amber ales, grilled fish, barbequed ribs... and if you're into oysters, as many as you can fit on the table, for a pound each from 3pm to 6pm every day.
+Take a barrel-table at their Kingly Court restaurant and fill it with amber ales, grilled fish, barbequed ribs... and if you're into oysters, as many as you can fit on the table for just £1 each from 3pm to 6pm every day.